-Classification of Ecology
+Importance of Ecology

-1. Global Ecology: It is the study of interactions among earth’s ecosystems, atmosphere, land, and oceans.
-It helps in understanding the large-scale interactions and their influence on the planet.
+- Global Ecology: It deals with interactions among earth’s ecosystems, land, atmosphere, and oceans.
+It helps to understand the large-scale interactions and their influence on the planet.

-2. Landscape Ecology: It is the study of the exchange of energy, organisms, materials and other products of ecosystems.
-Landscape ecology throws light on the role of human impacts on the landscape structures and functions.
+- Landscape Ecology: It deals with the exchange of energy, materials, organisms, and other products of ecosystems.
+Landscape ecology throws light on the role of human impacts on landscape structures and functions.

-3. Ecosystem Ecology: It is the study of the entire ecosystem which includes the study of living and non-living components and their relationship with the environment.
-This science research how ecosystems work, their interactions, etc.
+- Ecosystem Ecology: It deals with the entire ecosystem, including the study of living and non-living components and their relationship with the environment.
+This science researches how ecosystems work, their interactions, etc.